parkitectLab/statMaster/README.md

 + Please use pre-alpha 4 (or later) parks to get full park statistics
   - old parks (pre-alpha 3, savegames) can not have own statistics currently
   - as long as Parkitect does not generate a Park-GUID therefor
++ Old data versions
+  - old files in pesistentDataFolder/statMaster/backup_dv_num
+  - main game data will be converted to new data version

 ## Ingame Settings